vic-lsh/masa/reboot/snippets/flat-tung-chung/README.md

 Failed to assert `Masa == Fifo-binary` when:

-* Use two hops.
+* Use hotel call graph.
 * Use one executor thread.
-* Use static processing latency as 16ms.
+* Use empty processing latency.